Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: Introduction

 \textsc{Bailey's} \textit{AA pattern} \cite{bailey-2009} for the PDF access allows using one single lattice only (instead of separate source and destination grids) while maintaining the possibility to update all cells in any order and in parallel.
 The iterations over the lattice are divided into even and odd time steps.
-During an even step only PDFs of the current node are accessed in each lattice site update.
-At the following odd step only PDFs of the neighboring nodes are accessed, which requires indirect addressing in our case of the sparse representation.
-With this update scheme only stores to locations in memory occur which have previously been read.
-No write-allocate will be performed as the data to be updated already resides in the cache.
-We use an optimized version where the even time step is completely SIMD-vectorizable (SSE/AVX), which can easily be accomplished as all PDFs are accessed consecutively and no indirect access is required.
+During an even time step (Fig.~\ref{fig:aa:l1} and~\ref{fig:aa:l2}) only PDFs of the current node are accessed in each lattice site update.
+In the following odd time step (Fig.~\ref{fig:aa:r1} and~\ref{fig:aa:r2}) only PDFs of the neighboring nodes are accessed, which requires indirect addressing in our case of the sparse representation.
+This update scheme only performs stores to locations in memory which have previously been read.
+No write-allocate is necessary, since the data to be updated already resides in the cache.
+We use an optimized version where the even time step is completely SIMD-vectorizable, which can easily be accomplished as all PDFs are accessed consecutively and no indirect access is required.
 In the odd time step a partial vectorization is performed, which can avoid the indirect addressing and allows for vectorized execution of consecutively stored chunks of PDFs.
-Nodes which cannot be treated in this way are regularly updated without SIMD vectorization (i.e., in scalar mode).
-The fraction of nodes which can be updated with SIMD operations depends on the geometry used for the simulation.
-During even time steps $2 \times 19 \times 8 \text{~(PDF)}$\,\bytes\ $= 304$\,\bytes\ per \FLUP\ are required.
+Nodes that cannot be treated in this way are updated in the usual way without SIMD vectorization (i.\,e., in scalar mode).
+The fraction of nodes that can be updated with SIMD operations depends on the geometry used for the simulation.
+During even time steps, $2 \times 19 \times 8 \text{~(PDF)}$\,\bytes\ $= 304$\,\bytes\ per \FLUP\ are required.
 In the odd time step the number of bytes needed for one \FLUP\ depends on the fraction of vectorizable updates.
-The lower bound is the case when all updates can be vectorized.
-Here only $2\times 19 \times 8$\,\bytes\ $= 304$\,\bytes\ are required.
-The upper bound is reached when all updates must be scalar and indirect accesses are required, which results in $2 \times 19 \times 8 \text{~(PDF)} + 18 \times 4 \text{~(IDX)}$\,\bytes\ $= 376$\,\bytes.
+The lower bound occurs when all updates can be vectorized.
+In this case only $2\times 19 \times 8$\,\bytes\ $= 304$\,\bytes\ of memory traffic are required.
+The upper bound is reached when all updates must be scalar and indirect accesses are needed for the adjacency information, resulting in $2 \times 19 \times 8 \text{~(PDF)} + 18 \times 4 \text{~(IDX)}$\,\bytes\ $= 376$\,\bytes\ of traffic.

-In order to have full control over the code vectorization, all performance-critical parts were implemented using SIMD compiler intrinsics.
+All performance-critical parts were implemented using SIMD compiler intrinsics to have full control over the code vectorization.
+We restrict ourselves to the SIMD instruction sets SSE4.2 (Streaming SIMD Extensions) and AVX (Advanced Vector Extensions), which are available on modern x86-based processors.